JasonPunyon/Rol/README.md

     var question = Store.Get<IQuestion>(new Random().Next());
     ```

-1. Additionally, there's no explicit "QueryData" step.
-Getting properties on objects returned from the Store is the way you read data from redis.
+1. Also, there was no explicit "Read some stuff from Redis" operation.
+Every time you get a property's value, a read is issued to redis.
-1. Additionally, there's no explicit `SaveChanges` step either.
-Setting properties on objects returned from the Store *are* writes to redis.
-You set the property and the data has been written.
+1. Also, there was no explicit "Write some stuff to Redis" operation.
+Every time you set a property's value, a write is issued to redis.

 ## What kinds of properties can I use in my interfaces?